Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

 where $Q_i\in\{E,I\}$ denotes the type of the $i$-th neuron.
 Here, $f$ is the strength of the Poisson process with rate $\nu$, and $T_{ik}^{\text{F}}$ is the arrival time of the $k$-th Poisson spike for the $i$-th neuron.
 The temporal course of conductance change induced by a single Poisson spike is modeled by a double exponential function

 where $\sigma_{r}$ and $\sigma_{d}$ are the rise and decay timescales, respectively, and $\Theta(t)$ is the Heaviside function.
-The recurrent inputs are constrained by the structural connectivity of the network, defined by adjacency matrix $\mathbf{A}=(A_{ij})$, and the cell-type specific coupling strength $S^{Q_iE}$ and $S^{Q_iI}$ ($Q_i$ is the type of the $i$-th neuron). $T_{jk}$ is the arrival time of the $k$-th spike from the $j$-th neuron.
+The recurrent inputs are constrained by the structural connectivity of the network, defined by adjacency matrix $\mathbf{A}=(A_{ij})$, and the cell-type specific coupling strength $S^{Q_iE}$ and $S^{Q_iI}$ ($Q_i$ is the type of the $i$-th neuron).
+To be consistent with the notation, the coupling strength from $j$-th neuron to $i$-neuron defined in the main text is $S_{ij}=A_{ij}S^{Q_iE}$ for excitatory connections ($S_{ij}=A_{ij}S^{Q_iI}$ for inhibitory connections). $T_{jk}$ is the arrival time of the $k$-th spike from the $j$-th neuron.
 The dynamics of spike-induced conductance evolution is also governed by Eq. (\ref{eq:doubleexp}).
-When the voltage $V_{i}$, described by Eqs. (\ref{eq:HH}-\ref{eq:doubleexp}), exceeds the threshold $V^{\textrm{th}}$ at $T_{ik}$, $i.e.$,
+When the voltage $V_{i}$, described by Eqs. (\ref{eq:HH})-(\ref{eq:doubleexp}), exceeds the threshold $V^{\textrm{th}}$ at $T_{ik}$, i.e.,

-we denote this event as the $k$-th spike of the $i$-th neuron.
-This triggers synaptic inputs to all its downstream neurons, as defined by Eqs. (\ref{eq:dynG}-\ref{eq:doubleexp}).
+this event is denoted as the $k$-th spike of the $i$-th neuron.
+This triggers synaptic inputs to all its downstream neurons, as defined by Eqs. (\ref{eq:dynG})-(\ref{eq:doubleexp}).